szahedian/binary-gamma/README.md

 8. `weighted_tourns/weighted_tourns_{nc}.pkl`: For $nc\in \{2, 3, 4\}$, `weighted_tourns/weighted_tourns_{nc}.pkl` is a pickle file containing all the canonical weighted tournaments for $nc$ candidates with weights from the set $\{2, 4, 6, 8, 10, 12\}$.

+9. A verification of the SAT encoding using the Lean interactive theorem prover is available at [https://github.com/chasenorman/verified-encodings-social-choice](https://github.com/chasenorman/verified-encodings-social-choice).
 <!-- #endregion -->

 ## Requirements